DevExpress/devextreme-documentation/api-reference/40 Common Types/15 grids/ColumnChooserSearchConfig/enabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether searching is enabled in the column chooser.
+Specifies whether a search is enabled in the column chooser.

 ---